Catrin Nilsmark: Personal life

-Nilsmark in 1995 married Henrik Wickberg and after their divorce, she 1998-2007 was married to Fredrik Hellqvist, sport journalist and former head of Swedish European Tour tournament Scandinavian Masters 2005–2013.
+In 1995, Nilsmark married Henrik Wickberg.
+After their divorce, she 1998-2007 was married to Fredrik Hellqvist, sport journalist and former head of Swedish European Tour tournament Scandinavian Masters 2005–2013.
 During her LPGA Tour career, Nilsmark and Hellqvist, who changed his last name to Nilsmark, lived in West Palm Beach, Florida, United States, in a house formerly owned by Tony Jacklin and situated close to were Swedish golfer Jesper Parnevik lived.

 She later married Per-Uno Sandberg and the couple resides in Danderyd, north of Stockholm, Sweden.

-She has two children, daughter Tuva Augusta, born 1997 and son, Sigge, born 2004.
+She has two children: daughter Tuva Augusta, born 1997 and son, Sigge, born 2004.
 In the seventh month of her pregnancy in 1997, she competed in the LET tournament Compaq Open in Stockholm, Sweden, finishing lone runner-up to Annika Sörenstam, ahead of third placed Nancy Lopez.
 The following week, she won on the Swedish Golf Tour.